eshikasinghh/bioe131final/TrackWalkthroughs/Conservation_Scores/.ipynb_checkpoints/README-checkpoint.md

 In this step, you will add these BigWig files you generated to your local computer.

-1. Right click the files and you should see an option "Copy Download Link".
+1. Right click the BigWig(.bw) files and you should see an option "Copy Download Link".
 Click it
 2. Go to you local terminal or AWS terminal and make sure you are in your tmp folder.
 3. Use wget to download: